-There has been a rise in people wearing mala necklaces in western culture and especially among today’s spiritual-seeking nomads.
-With the rise of yoga-infused travel and retreat tourism, so too follows an increased prominence of this cultural necklace as a fashion accessory.
-The funny thing is, most people that wear them are likely unaware to what it fully signifies let alone have used it for it’s traditional use: counting mantras in meditation.
+There has been a rise in people in western culture, especially among today’s spiritual-seeking nomads, wearing mala necklaces.
+With the rise of wellness travel, so too follows an increased popularity of this cultural necklace as a fashion accessory.
+However, most people who wear them are likely unaware of what it fully signifies let alone have used it for its traditional purpose: counting mantras in meditation.

-The trend of wearing malas might be ‘new’ to western travelers but actually date back thousands of years.
-The history of prayer beads is believed to have originated in India around the 8th century B.C.E.
-The majority of today’s religions also use beaded necklaces to help meditate and recite prayers (mala, rosary, subha, etc).
-The English word bead even comes from the Anglo-Saxon words bede and bidden which mean ‘prayer’ and ‘to pray’.
-So there’s definitely nothing new about malas in the global world of fashion!
+The trend of wearing malas might be “new” to western travelers, but it actually dates back thousands of years.
+The history of prayer beads is believed to have originated in India around the eighth century B.C.E.
+Many of today’s religions also use beaded necklaces — mala, rosary, subha — to help meditate and recite prayers.
+The English word bead even comes from the Anglo-Saxon words bede and bidden which mean “prayer" and “to pray.”

 So why 108 repetitions?
 This is a question with hundreds of answers.
-The number 108 has limitless meanings across various philosophical, scientific and religious beliefs.
+The number 108 has seemingly limitless meanings across various philosophical, scientific, and religious beliefs.
 Some of the most interesting are: